josephreisinger/dist_lda/README.md

 proof, but its too large to fit in the margin of this README.

-## TODO:
+## TODO
--- Model dumping subscription service
+* Model dumping subscription service
--- Shard topics over multiple redis servers (redis_cluster?)
+* Shard topics over multiple redis servers (redis_cluster?)
--- enumerate strings or otherwise low-bit hash to reduce mem footprint -- invert topic->word hashes to be word->topic .
+* enumerate strings or otherwise low-bit hash to reduce mem footprint
+* invert topic->word hashes to be word->topic .
 This way each word string is only stored once in redis, at the cost of significantly more pipelining
--- massive amount of benchmarking
+* massive amount of benchmarking

-## PERF:
+## PERF
--- The current performance bottleneck seems to be the redis server, since a ton of information is being swapped around.
+* The current performance bottleneck seems to be the redis server, since a ton of information is being swapped around.
 Anecdotally I've found one master can coordinate up to ~20 model shards before performance starts to degrade.
 Current work is to distribute the model across multiple redii (say, hashed by topic).

-## BUGS:
+## BUGS
--- If individual processes die and restart, you'll get duplicate zombie words in the global state; fixing this would require significant re-architecting and would probably be too slow
+* If individual processes die and restart, you'll get duplicate zombie words in the global state; fixing this would require significant re-architecting and would probably be too slow